- Published on

 The Brain-Body Connection: Why Nutrition Matters

 Our brains are incredibly complex organs, and they require a constant supply of nutrients to function optimally.
 Just like a high-performance car needs the right fuel, our brains need the right vitamins, minerals, and other compounds to perform at their best.
 A poor diet can lead to cognitive decline, fatigue, and difficulty concentrating.
-This is where dietary supplements come into play.
+The brain accounts for only about 2% of body weight but consumes roughly 20% of total energy, making adequate nutrition especially important.
+This is where dietary supplements can play a role.

 What Kind of Supplements Might Help?